equitania/odoo-fast-report-mapper/README.md

 # Odoo-fast-report-mapper
 ====================================================================================
 This is a simple python library to create/collect FastReport entries in/from an Odoo environment.
+Also to test the rendering of FastReport documents.
 It is a helper tool for our Odoo modules. https://www.myodoo.de/myodoo-fast-report.

 ## Installation